-Coagulation plays a vital role in the wastewater treatment process, allowing for solids removal and dewatering, water clarification, lime softening, and sludge thickening.
+Coagulation for waste water treatment plays a vital role in the process, allowing for solids removal and dewatering, water clarification, lime softening, and sludge thickening.

 With the help of other specialized chemicals and mechanical filtration methods, coagulants help companies maintain a consistent and reliable source of clean water to support their industrial processes.

 Inorganic coagulants are both cost-effective and applicable for a broad variety of water and wastewater.
 Inorganic coagulants are particularly effective on raw water with low turbidity and will often treat this type of water when organic coagulants cannot.